chadray/AzureDaysSamples/QS-AppServices-LinuxContainer/tutorial-custom-docker-image.md

 > [!div class="checklist"]
 > * Deploy a custom Docker image to Azure
 > * Configure environment variables to run the container
-> * Update the Docker image and redeploy it
 > * Connect to the container using SSH
 > * Deploy a private Docker image to Azure